pineapplemachine/PyDwarf/docs/modding.md

     return pydwarf.success()
 ```

-There are some other things that PyDwarf gives special treatment if they appear inside the `@urist.pydwarf` decorator but for now these are the only ones you should worry about.
+You can assign some value to anything you want in that decorator!
+You could write `@pydwarf.urist(foo = 'bar')` if you felt so inclined and then wehn PyDwarf was asked to provide information about your script, it would go ahead and tell you that foo is equal to bar.
+But there are several things other than `foo` that PyDwarf gives special treatment to.
+Here are the really important ones.

-* `name` gives your script a name and a namespace: The former should tell people at a glance what your script is meant for, the latter is for organization so that people can tell how your script might be related to others.
+* `name` gives your script a name, and that should be something descriptive.
+You might be wondering what dots and `mynamespace` mean when they're in there.
+Everything preceding the final dot is the namespace, and everything following is the name.
+The namespace is for organization, makes it so both PyDwarf and users of your script can tell how it might be related to others.
+For the scripts packaged with PyDwarf, the namespace corresponds to the author of the script.
+So, for example, all the scripts in the `pineapple` namespace were written by yours truly.
 * `version` identifies the verison of your script.
 If you were to improve and rerelease your script you might want to increment the version number for the new script.
 * `author` tells people who actually wrote the script.
 * `description` is to help people understand the purpose of your script.
+It should, of course, be as descriptive as possible.
 * `arguments` describes the purpose of each of your script's arguments, in case it accepts any.

 ## Running Your Script